Core entropy of quadratic polymonials: Topological Surgery on dyadic Hubbard trees

 Here $N(n)$ and $N'(n)$ denote the numbers of relevant precritical points of generation $n$ for $p_c$ and for $p_{c'}$.
 This immediately implies a weak version of the Tiozzo conjecture:

-\begin{corollary}[Dyadic Version of Tiozzo Conjecture] \lineclear Every dyadic angle $\theta$ has a neighborhood on which $h$, restricted to dyadic angles, assumes its unique maximum at $\theta$ (a dyadic version of the Tiozzo conjecture). \end{corollary}
+\begin{corollary}[Dyadic Version of Tiozzo Conjecture] \lineclear Every dyadic angle $\theta$ has a neighborhood on which $h$, restricted to dyadic angles, assumes its unique maximum at $\theta$. \end{corollary}

-Let us now state the Correspondence Theorem relating the combinatorics of dynamical and parameter ray pairs.
-Following Milnor~\cite{MiOrbits}, a periodic or preperiodic ray pair $RP(\phi^-,\phi^+)$ (with $\phi^-,\phi^+\in\Circle$) in the dynamical plane of $p_c$ is called \emph{characteristic} if the dynamic rays $R(\phi^-)$ and $R(\phi^+)$ land together in such a way that they separate the critical value $c$ from the critical point $0$ as well as from all other rays landing at $\cup_{k\ge 0}p_{c}^{\circ k}(x)$.
+From here, we could use continuity of $h$ to prove the unrestricted version of the Tiozzo conjecture (which indeed was our strategy in an early version of the proof).
+We will argue the other way around: it is much easier to deduce the conjecture directly and use this in the proof of continuity.

-\begin{theorem}[Correspondence Theorem] \lineclear A dynamic ray pair $RP(\phi^-,\phi^+)$ in the dynamical plane of $p_c$ with $\phi^\pm$ rational is characteristic if and only if the parameter rays with angles $\phi^-$ and $\phi^+$ land together and separate the parameters $c$ and $0$ from each other. \end{theorem}
+Let us state another corollary to the Correspondence Theorem~\ref{thm:Corresp}: it is a more precise version than monotonicity of entropy (as stated in Lemma~\ref{Lem:Monotonicity}) because even the lamination is monotone.

 \begin{corollary}[Monotonicity of Rational Lamination on Hubbard Tree] Let $c,c'\in\M$ be two postcritically finite parameters such that $c\prec c'$.
 Suppose that in the dynamical plane of $p_c$ two periodic or preperiodic rays $R(\phi^-)$ and $R(\phi^+)$ land together at some point in the Hubbard tree of $p_c$, but not on the backwards orbit of the critical value.
-Then in the dynamical plane of $c'$ the dynamic rays $R(\phi^-)$ and $R(\phi^+)$ also land together and the landing point is in the Hubbard tree of $c'$. \end{corollary} \begin{proof} In the dynamic plane of $p_c$, let $x$ be the landing point of the dynamic ray pair $RP(\theta^-,\theta^+)$; it is by hypothesis in the Hubbard tree of $c$.
-Let $x':=p_c^{\circ t}(x)$ be the characteristic point on the orbit of $x$: this is the unique point that separates the critical value from all other points on the forward orbit of $x$.
-Let $(\tilde\phi^-,\tilde\phi^+)$ be the characteristic angles at $x'$ (the ray pair at $x'$ that separates the critical value from all other rays on its orbit).
+Then in the dynamical plane of $c'$ the dynamic rays $R(\phi^-)$ and $R(\phi^+)$ also land together and the landing point is in the Hubbard tree of $c'$. \end{corollary}

-By Theorem~\ref{thm:Corresp}, the rays $R(\phi^-)$ and $R(\phi^+)$ form a ray pair for all parameters in the wake of $c$, and in particular for $c'$.
-The same is true for all pull-back ray pairs, as long as they are not in the component of $\C\sm RP(\tilde\phi^-,\tilde\phi^+)$ containing the critical value; and this is the case for the rays landing at $x$.
-The landing point is clearly in the Hubbard tree of $p_{c'}$. \end{proof}
+\begin{proof} In the dynamic plane of $p_c$, let $x$ be the landing point of the dynamic ray pair $RP_c(\phi^-,\phi^+)$; it is by hypothesis in the Hubbard tree of $c$ and it must be a repelling periodic or preperiodic point because $p_c$ is postcritically finite.